 In the present study, fractures accounted for only 1.1% of all injuries and its main causative agents were the maneuvers and falling off the board, with the head and the lower limbs being the most affected body parts.
 These results are similar to those found in Steinman et al. (6) and Woodacre, Waydia and Wienand-Barnett (24), in which the fractures were responsible for 2.5% and 3% of the total injuries, respectively.
-In Base et al. (7), the fractures occurred represent 5.4% of total injuries, similar to 6.0% found by Nathanson, Hyanes and Galanins (28).
-Lowdon et al. (27) reports 9.0% of occurrence, and Taylor et al. (20) indicates 8.9%.
-In all these studies, the fractures were more frequent in lower limbs and had as the main Etiologic Agent the maneuvers, in line with the findings of our study.
+In Base et al. (7), the fractures represent 5.4% of total injuries, similar to the 6.0% found by Nathanson, Hyanes and Galanins (28).
+Lowdon et al. (27) reported 9.0% of occurrence, and Taylor et al. (20) indicated 8.9%.
+In all these studies, fractures were more frequent in lower limbs and had maneuvers as the main Etiologic Agent, in line with the findings of our study.
 On the other hand, Sano and Yotsumoto (29) have demonstrated the occurrence of single rib fractures in 50% of surfers admitted in hospital service with chest injuries, during a six-year period, compared to 21% of people with chest injuries associated with other sports.

-Integumentary system injuries (burns and lacerations), which are the most frequent type of injury in our study, can be explained by the fact that marine animals that cause burns, like jellyfish and portuguese man o’war , seek warmer waters, such as the ones on the coast of Paraná.
-This fact was not found in the study of Lowdon et al. (27), carried out in Southeastern Australia, where the temperature of the waters is cold, causing low appearance of jellyfish.
-In relation to lacerations, these can be attributed to contact between some part of the body and sharp structures of the board, such as the keels and the beak; or due to the shock between the surfer and the seabed or stones near the surfing site.
+Integumentary system injuries (burns and lacerations), which are the most frequent type of injuries in our study, can be explained by the fact that marine animals that cause burns, like jellyfish and the portuguese man o’war , seek warmer waters, such as the ones on the coast of Paraná.
+This fact was not found in the study by Lowdon et al. (27), carried out in Southeastern Australia, where the temperature of the water is cold, causing low appearance of jellyfish.
+In relation to lacerations, these can be attributed to contact between some part of the body and sharp structures of the board, such as the keels and the beak; or due to the impact of the surfer with the seabed or stones near the surfing site.

-Muscle and ligament injuries (which are the 2nd and 3rd most frequent type of injury in our study, respectively) may suggest predisposition to injuries of a traumatic nature due to the repetitive strain, so that the inadequate physical preparation and the characteristics of the sport may be direct causes to these injuries.
+Muscle and ligament injuries (which are the 2nd and 3rd most frequent types of injuries in our study, respectively) may suggest predisposition to injuries of a traumatic nature due to the repetitive strain; therefore, inadequate physical preparation and the characteristics of the sport may be direct causes of these injuries.
 Thus, further research on the topic is needed.

-We found in our study that criteria such as time of surfing, whether the surfer is federated or not and surgery history, predict a statistically higher average of estimated injuries.
-For the time surfing variable, estimates indicate that the average of injuries grows 2.5% every year, demonstrating that an athlete with 25 years of practice, who is federated and has a history of surgery, will have an average of 7.4 injuries throughout his or her career.
+We found in our study that criteria such as surfing time, whether the surfer is a member of a federation, and surgery history predict a statistically higher average of estimated injuries.
+For the surfing practice time variable, estimates indicate that the average number of injuries grows 2.5% every year, demonstrating that an athlete with 25 years of practice, who is a member of a federation and has a history of surgery, will have an average of 7.4 injuries throughout their career.

-Information about the average estimate of injuries presented in this study are consistent with the recommendations suggested by Steinman et al. (6), which indicates the importance of conducting studies to quantitatively estimate the incidence of injuries.
-This way, information is important in order to support the development and adoption of strategies for the prevention and treatment of injuries.
-In this sense, the strategies can be directed from the use of protective equipment (6, 7, 8, 20, 24) to the prevention of risk behavior (30), and even the insertion and the adequacy of surfer’s physical preparation (6).
+Information about the average estimate of injuries presented in this study are consistent with the recommendations suggested by Steinman et al. (6), which show the importance of conducting studies to quantitatively estimate the incidence of injuries.
+This way, information is important to support the development and adoption of strategies for the prevention and treatment of injuries.
+In this sense, the strategies can be directed from the use of protective equipment (6, 7, 8, 20, 24) to the prevention of risk behavior (30), and even the insertion and adequacy of surfers’ physical preparation (6).
 In addition to the adoption of awareness campaigns for surfers, in the sense of promoting habits that reduce risks of injury, such as previous warm-up to the exercise (10).

 CONCLUSION